aws-samples/hpc-cost-simulator/docs/index.md

 * sudo access to install any required tools

 A bash setup script is provided to install the required yum packages, create a Python virtual environment with all required Python packages, and activate the virtual environment.
-The pip packages and versions are listed in `requirements.txt`.
+The pip packages and versions are listed in [requirements.txt](https://github.com/aws-samples/hpc-cost-simulator/blob/main/requirements.txt).
 The setup script must be sourced, not executed, to set up the environment to run the tool.

 ```